RayHightower/RayHightower.com/_posts/2024-12-02-gratitude-partnership-achievement.markdown

 ### More Deals To Come

-If you want to be one of the first to know about our next deal, [contact me](/contact) me and we'll put you on our investor list.
+If you want to be one of the first to know about our next deal, [contact me](/contact) and we'll put you on our investor list.